short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 == Changelog ==

-= 4.22 =
+= 4.22.0 =
+Release date April 28th, 2021
+* New: ability to generate and serve the AVIF version of the images;
+* New: WebP and AVIF files can now be delivered without conditioning of the generation of such files;
+* Fix: Keep the `loading=lazy` attribute on `IMG` tags when delivering next-generation images using the `picture` method;

-* Fix: Custom database tables not set primary key instead unique key
+* Fix: Custom database tables were created without primary keys and that caused issues in some cases;
-* Fix: Empty alt tag should not be stripped with webp delivery
+* Fix: Empty alt tag should not be stripped with WebP delivery;
-* Fix: bug when using S3-offload in combination with webp delivery
+* Fix: bug when using S3-offload in combination with Webp delivery;
+* Fix: fixes, additions, and tweaks to the plugin notifications system;
+* Language: 9 new strings added, 14 updated, 0 fuzzed, and 0 obsoleted.

 = 4.21.2 =